cartesi/machine-solidity-step/README.md

 Generic targets:
 * all                        - build solidity code.
-To build from a clean clone, run: make submodules downloads all build                      - build solidity code deploy                     - deploy to local node generate                   - generate solidity code from cpp and template test                       - test both binary files and log files coverage                   - generate coverage report for html view
+To build from a clean clone, run: make submodules downloads all build                      - build solidity code dep                        - install npm packages depclean                   - remove npm packages deploy                     - deploy to local node generate                   - generate solidity code from cpp and template test                       - test both binary files and log files coverage                   - generate coverage report for html view
 ```

 Obs: Some make targets require the installation of the node.js packages.
-This can be done with `yarn install`.
+This can be done with `yarn install` or `make dep`.

 ### Requirements